|What is a Chartfield?|

-A unique combination of fund, organization, program OR project, and subclass where applicable; a single university activity or FOPPS.
-A speedtype
+A unique combination of fund, organization, program OR project, and subclass where applicable; a single university activity or speedtype.

 Plant funds are to be used for the acquisition of physical properties for institutional purposes but unexpended at the date of reporting; funds set aside for the renewal and replacement of institutional properties; funds set aside for debt service charges and for the retirement of indebtedness on institutional properties; and funds expended for, and thus invested in, institutional properties.
 CU's plant funds are fund 71, fund 72, fund 73, and fund 74 at UCD.

 Agency funds are used to deposit funds that do not belong to and are not under the control of the Regents, but rather are private funds that belong to the depositor.
 CU is essentially providing a banking function for the depositor, and these funds are then disbursed at the direction of the depositor.
 The most common uses of agency funds are for: independent student organizations; external entities that have a business presence on campus (such as UPI -University Physicians, Inc); and other approved affiliates.

 |What is an unrestricted fund?|